-Machine learning models were employed to enhance the identification of the honeymoon phase in Type 1 Diabetes (T1D) pediatric patients by analyzing data from continuous glucose monitoring (CGM) devices, insulin dosages, glucose variability, and hypoglycemic events.
-These models leveraged advanced algorithms to detect patterns and trends indicative of the honeymoon phase, characterized by a temporary improvement in glycemic control and reduced insulin requirements (39,40).
+ML models were employed to enhance the identification of the honeymoon phase in T1D pediatric patients by analyzing data from CGM devices, insulin dosages, glucose variability, and hypoglycemic events.
+These models used advanced algorithms to detect patterns and trends indicative of the honeymoon phase, characterized by a temporary improvement in glycemic control and reduced insulin requirements (39,40).

-Rationale for Model Selection:
+Rationale for Model Selection

-The selection of machine learning models in this study was based on the unique characteristics of the dataset and the challenges of detecting the honeymoon phase.
+The selection of ML models in this study was based on the unique characteristics of the dataset and the challenges of detecting the honeymoon phase.
 LSTM networks were chosen for their ability to capture temporal patterns in sequential CGM data.
 Transformers, with their self-attention mechanisms, offer precision in identifying complex relationships between glucose data and insulin adjustments.
-Random Forest Classifiers were used for their robustness in handling noisy and diverse datasets, while Gradient Boosting Machines (GBMs) were selected for their ability to iteratively improve prediction accuracy by identifying subtle patterns in glucose data.
-This combination of models ensures a comprehensive approach, leveraging each model's strengths to address the dataset's temporal, variable, and noisy nature (41).
+Random forest classifiers were used for their robustness in handling noisy and diverse datasets, while GBMs were selected for their ability to iteratively improve prediction accuracy by identifying subtle patterns in glucose data.
+This combination of models ensures a comprehensive approach, taking advantage of each model's strengths to address the dataset's temporal, variable, and noisy nature (41).

-LSTM Networks were utilized for their ability to analyze time-series CGM data effectively, leveraging temporal patterns to identify significant glucose trends.
-Their memory cells and gating mechanisms allow them to focus on relevant patterns while filtering out nois optimizing insulin adjustments based on real-time glucose trends (21,42).
+LSTM networks were used for their ability to analyze timeseries CGM data effectively, interpreting temporal patterns to identify significant glucose trends.
+LSTM memory cells and gating mechanisms allows a focus on relevant patterns while filtering out noise, optimizing insulin adjustments based on real-time glucose trends (21,42).

-Transformers were applied to capture intricate patterns in glucose fluctuations and insulin adjustments using self-attention mechanisms.
+Transformers were applied to capture intricate patterns in glucose fluctuations and insulin adjustments using selfattention mechanisms.
 These models excel in preserving sequence order through positional encoding, enabling precise long-term trend interpretation and supporting personalized insulin management (25,43).

-Random Forest Classifiers handled the diversity and noise in glucose data by constructing multiple decision trees and aggregating then predictions.
+Random forest classifiers handled the diversity and noise in glucose data by constructing multiple decision trees and aggregating their predictions.
 This ensemble technique reduces overfitting and accommodates variations in glucose measurements and insulin regimens, enhancing classification robustness (26,44).

-Gradient Boosting Machines (GBMs) were employed for their ability to model complex relationships and sequentially refine predictions.
+GBMs were employed for their ability to model complex relationships and sequentially refine predictions.
 By capturing subtle patterns in CGM data, GBMs improve accuracy and reliability in identifying the honeymoon phase, contributing to more personalized and effective treatment strategies (27-45).

-The performance of these models was evaluated using metrics such as accuracy, precision, recall, and F1-score, ensuring reliable detection of the honeymoon phase while minimizing false positives and negatives.
-These models collectively enhance the classification of complex glucose patterns, supporting tailored insulin management for T1D patients (46).
-Results
+The performance of these models was evaluated using metrics including accuracy, precision, recall, and F1-score, ensuring reliable detection of the honeymoon phase while minimizing false positives and negatives.
+These models collectively enhanced the classification of complex glucose patterns, supporting tailored insulin management for T1D patients (46).